 She turned up back in England in 1824 and tried to cash in on her fame as a fake princess, but the public was not interested.
 She married, had a daughter, and lived a quiet life in Bristol making a living by importing leeches that she sold to the local hospital.
 She died in 1865 at the age of 75 and was buried in an unmarked grave.

 - A British reporter, not content with an already intriguing narrative, concocted an even richer tale for American consumption.
 The ship carrying “Princess” Caraboo had been blown off course to St. Helena.
 Maybe newspaper readers of the day had little grasp of geography but such a failure of seamanship would have required sailing in the wrong direction for more than 6,000 km.
-It gets better.
-At the time, Napoleon Bonaparte was imprisoned on the island to keep him from causing any more mayhem.
+It gets better or, perhaps, worse.
+At the time, Napoleon Bonaparte was imprisoned on St. Helena to keep him from causing any more mayhem.
 The reporter recounted how the princess rowed ashore to meet the former emperor, who fell for her charms and proposed marriage.
 She turned him down and continued on her journey to America.
-This creatively implausible story has been repeated as fact by several subsequent chroniclers of Princess Cariboo.
+This creatively implausible story has been repeated as fact by several subsequent chroniclers of Princess Caraboo.